schemathesis/schemathesis/docs/continuous_integration.rst

       API_SCHEMA: 'http://localhost:5000/api/openapi.json'
       # OPTIONAL.
 Whether you'd like to see the results in a Web UI in Schemathesis.io
       SCHEMATHESIS_REPORT: 'true'
       # OPTIONAL.
+Maximum time in seconds to wait on the API schema availability.
+      SCHEMATHESIS_WAIT_FOR_SCHEMA: 5
+      # OPTIONAL.
 Your Schemathesis.io token
       SCHEMATHESIS_TOKEN: ${{ secrets.SCHEMATHESIS_TOKEN }}